open-telemetry/opentelemetry-collector-contrib/cmd/configschema/otto/static/CONVENTIONS.md

 ## Views

 Views are [Humble Objects](https://martinfowler.com/bliki/HumbleObject.html) containing a minimal amount of logic just to manipulate the DOM.
-Views inherit from the View class
+Views inherit from the View class.

 ## Widgets